Rosslyn Chapel and a Walk in to Edinburgh

 It’s disappointing (but completely understandable) that no photography is allowed inside the Chapel, so make sure you spend lots of time capturing images from the outside, and perhaps buy a guide book or postcards of interior images.
 You’ll probably spend around 1.5 – 2 hours on your visit, depending on your level of interest in the history and the amazing craftsmanship which went into carving the stories into stone.

-The Rosslyn Chapel Way to Edinburgh City Centre
+The Pilgrim Way back to Edinburgh City Centre

 We decided to have a light lunch at the Café before heading off on our walk into Edinburgh, and of course if you don’t want to walk back you can simply reverse your journey by catching the 37 back into the city.
 We’d advise that if you’re short on time you take the walk in Roslin Glen which will take another hour or two, and then catch the bus.